litesolutions/justifay-stream-app/packages/choo-plugins/README.md

-# @resonate/choo-plugins
+# @justifay/choo-plugins

-Library for all choo plugins in resonate frontend projects
+Library for all choo plugins in justifay frontend projects

 - Full screen
 - Gestures